Deployment and Maintenance / Standalone Deployment

 Disable Built-in Redis

-If you need to use an existing Redis database, you can specify this parameter to disable starting Redis on the local machine.
+When using an existing Redis database, you can specify this parameter to prevent Redis from starting on the local machine.

-After enabling this option, correct Redis connection information must be specified in the configuration page after installation.
+After enabling this option, you need to specify the correct Redis connection information on the configuration page after installation

 --auto-setup